Casebook Info

 Impacts

-Declared that the challenged provisions of the German climate protection law were incompatible with the Constitution due to its failure to (1) articulate emission reduction targets beyond 2030 and (2) sufficiently protect younger generations from being strapped with disproportionately severe restrictions on behavior in order to limit warming to well below two degrees Celsius.
+The court declared that the challenged provisions of the German climate protection law were incompatible with the Constitution due to its failure to (1) articulate emission reduction targets beyond 2030 and (2) sufficiently protect younger generations from being strapped with disproportionately severe restrictions on behavior in order to limit warming to well below two degrees Celsius.
 This declaration of constitutional incompatibility means that the challenged provisions remain in force until the legislature updates the law in compliance with this ruling.

-Ordered the German legislature to update and provide more details for the emission reduction targets and the relevant requirements under the climate protection law for the periods after 2030.
+The court ordered the German legislature to update and provide more details for the emission reduction targets and the relevant requirements under the climate protection law for the periods after 2030.

 It was left to the German government to take the necessary steps to comply with the ruling and ensure that the country’s climate protection law conforms with the Constitution.